edkamesh/FluX-optimized/README.md

 - **Memory Management**: To prevent memory issues, utilize CPU offloading and periodically clear the cache.

 This model setup is optimized for straightforward, memory-efficient inference on Colab.
 Ideal for users working in constrained environments.

+### Colab Notebook for Reference
+To get started with the model, you can refer to this [Colab Notebook](https://colab.research.google.com/drive/1m4gd-wSpZtByu5m0ebZorajnprghln2X?usp=sharing) for a full guide and hands-on demonstration.